vixclotet/vixclotet/README.md

 ## About Me

-- 🔭 I’m currently building unexpected things.
+- 🔭 I’m currently building my company Influsfera
 - 🎓 Recently graduated from the University of Virginia with a B.S. in Commerce from the McIntire School of Commerce and a B.A. in Computer Science in the College of Arts and Sciences.

 ## My Interests